jiezhoucs/must-read/read_again.md

-# A list of papers that are worht a second or even third time reading.
+# A list of papers that are worth a second or even third round of reading

 [Cyclone: A safe dialect of C](http://trevorjim.com/papers/usenix2002.pdf) [ATC'02]